Stand Up for Patient Safety

 - Complimentary access to online, self-paced, educational modules developed by distinguished experts in the field for an unlimited number of staff members.
 What is unique about these modules is that each one addresses specific clinical topics through the lens of patient safety science principles.
 The first two modules in the series focus on Reducing Diagnostic Errors and Health IT.
 The next module, currently in development, focuses on Patient Blood Management.
 For more information, see here.

 - Information updates to help staff stay current on emerging research and news related to patient safety:

 - Timely industry and NPSF updates from the Stand Up Member News

-- Clinical research summaries delivered directly to your inbox with Current Awareness
+- Clinical research summaries with one-click access, in Current Awareness Literature Alert

 - A complimentary magazine subscription to Patient Safety & Quality Healthcare

 - Ask Me 3 material cobranding rights and production-ready materials.
 Ask Me 3® is our patient education program, which is designed to promote communication between health care providers and patients.
 The program encourages patients to ask 3 specific questions of their providers to better understand their health condition(s) and what they need to do to take care of themselves.
 Stand Up members have the right to use and distribute Ask Me 3 Materials and Trademarks within their organizations to aid in promoting patient safety and improved health communication.
 In addition, NPSF will provide members with complementary production-ready Ask Me 3 materials, including brochures and posters.
 For more information on Ask Me 3, please see here.